 God’s greatest enemy and the ruler of Hell.
-Satan (his original name is erased; “Satan” means “Adversary”) was one of the most powerful Archangels, but then became jealous of God and convinced a third… (read full character analysis)
+Satan (his original name is erased; “Satan” means “Adversary”) was one of the most powerful Archangels, but then became jealous of God and convinced a third… read analysis of Satan

 The ruler and creator of the universe, the traditional Christian God without the third person of the Trinity (the Holy Spirit).
-God is all-powerful, all-knowing, and all-good, but he demands total obedience from his… (read full character analysis)
+God is all-powerful, all-knowing, and all-good, but he demands total obedience from his… read analysis of God the Father

 The second person of the Trinity, equal to God and of the same essence, but a different person.
-In the traditional Christian Trinity the Son is eternally “begotten” of the Father, but in Milton’s cosmos… (read full character analysis)
+In the traditional Christian Trinity the Son is eternally “begotten” of the Father, but in Milton’s cosmos… read analysis of God the Son

 The first human and the father of mankind.
-Adam is created as perfect – beautiful, innocent, and wise – but even in his unfallen state he is eager for forbidden knowledge and attracted by Eve… (read full character analysis)
+Adam is created as perfect – beautiful, innocent, and wise – but even in his unfallen state he is eager for forbidden knowledge and attracted by Eve… read analysis of Adam

 Satan’s daughter who sprang from his head when he first conceived of disobedience, and then Satan incestuously impregnated her.
-When she is cast into Hell, Sin becomes a monster with the lower half of… (read full character analysis)
+When she is cast into Hell, Sin becomes a monster with the lower half of… read analysis of Sin

 The greatest Archangel and leader of Heaven’s army.
 Michael later enters Eden to expel Adam and Eve from Paradise and show Adam visions of the future.